finlotic/finlotic-blog/docs/tech-stack.md

 Again it's the next.js of the Svelte world.
 [Introductory blog post](https://svelte.dev/blog/sapper-towards-the-ideal-web-app-framework)

-This seems to be the in terms of performance.
+This seems to be the best in terms of performance.
 Really small bundle size with compiled code approach.
 But it may be lacking in CMS / Cloud support.

 #### **Other SSG frameworks**
 * [Elevnty](https://www.11ty.dev/) with Pug / Handlebars templates